Page Hannah

-Patricia Alberta "Page" Adler (née Hannah) is an American philanthropist and former actress.
+Page Adler (née Hannah) is an American philanthropist and former actress.

 Life and career

 Hannah was born in Chicago, Illinois.
 She is married to producer Lou Adler, and the couple have four sons.
 She is the younger sister of actress Daryl Hannah.
 Other relatives include Tanya Wexler, Haskell Wexler, Yale Wexler, and Don Wexler.

-In 1999, Hannah and her husband founded The Painted Turtle Camp in Lake Hughes, California, along with Paul Newman.
+In 1999, Hannah and her husband founded The Painted Turtle Camp in Lake Hughes, California with Paul Newman.
 The camp is part of the Hole in the Wall Gang Camp network founded by Newman.
 The camp's programs give children with life-threatening illnesses and chronic medical conditions the opportunity to experience traditional camping experiences.
 The camp also has an outreach program that visits hospitals in the greater Los Angeles area.
 Hannah is currently chairman of the organization's board of directors.